Bend Cultural Tourism Fund FAQ

 Q: Where can I find information on Bend Tourism?

-A: Visit Bend has a lot of public information on its website:
+A: Visit Bend has a lot of public information on the website here.

 Q: How much money is available for granting?